GNtousakis/Computer-Architecture/README.md

 # Computer-Architecture

-The lab projects of Computer Architecture lesson in 2020.
-The goal was to create a working mips like processor that could perform basic functions such as:
+This is the lab projects of Computer Architecture lesson in 2020.
+The goal was to create a working mips-like processor that could perform basic functions such as:

 ```shell
 00: addi r5, r0, 8